imacrayon/alpine-ajax/docs/reference/x-target.md

 </template>
 ```

-### History & URL Support
+### Updating the URL

-Use the `x-target.replace` modifier to replace the URL in the browser's navigation bar when an AJAX request is issued.
+Use the `x-target.url` modifier to replace the URL in the browser's navigation bar when an AJAX request is issued.

-Use the `x-target.push` modifier to push a new history entry onto the browser's session history stack when an AJAX request is issued.

-`replace` simply changes the browser’s URL without adding a new entry to the browser’s session history stack, where as `push` creates a new history entry allowing your users to navigate back to the previous URL using the browser’s "Back" button.

 ### Disable AJAX per submit button